 Again, this is by no means a certainty, but it’s a useful rule of thumb.
 Checking the packaging or product description for that magic equivalent wattage is a sure-fire way to make sure you don’t go wrong, though…

 The above graphic is taken from our Crompton 5W LED GU10’s spec sheet and highlights how a light bulb’s equivalent wattage can be used to gauge its brightness.

 What are lumens, then?

-Conversely, comparing two bulbs with EXACTLY the same lumen output would probably yield comparable equivalent wattages.
+Conversely, comparing two light bulbs with EXACTLY the same lumen output would probably yield comparable equivalent wattages.